0xAX/linux-insides/Booting/linux-bootstrap-1.md

 	//
 ```

 Here we can see `jmp` instruction opcode - `0xeb` to the `start_of_setup-1f` point. `Nf` notation means following: `2f` refers to the next local `2:` label.
-In our case it is label `1` which goes right after jump.
-It contains rest of setup [header](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt#L156) and right after setup header we can see `.entrytext` section which starts at `start_of_setup` label.
+In our case it is the label `1` which goes right after jump.
+It contains the rest of the setup [header](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt#L156) and right after the setup header we can see the `.entrytext` section which starts at `start_of_setup` label.

-Actually it's first code which starts to execute besides previous jump instruction.
-After kernel setup got the control from bootloader, first `jmp` instruction is located at `0x200` (first 512 bytes) offset from the start of kernel real mode.
+This is the first code which starts to execute besides previous jump instruction.
+After kernel setup has recieved control from the bootloader, the first `jmp` instruction is located at `0x200` (first 512 bytes) offset from the start of kernel real mode.
 This we can read in linux kernel boot protocol and also see in grub2 source code:

 ```C
   state.gs = state.fs = state.es = state.ds = state.ss = segment;